codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 ---

 Codefresh has native support to interact with Amazon ECR (Elastic Container Registry), and push, pull, and deploy images.
-For information on adding an Amazon ECR integration for GitOps in Codefresh, see [Container registry GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).
+For general information on adding an Amazon ECR integration for GitOps in Codefresh, see [Container registry GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).

 ## GitOps Amazon ECR integration options